 As any buffer op on such buffers will update known-in-advance memory region, implementation of OpenCL APIs that has to return pointer to the data yet before operation invocation (ex. clEnqueueMapBuffer) may be greatly simplified.

-COI does not guarantee that mapping of not “from memory” buffers will always be done to the same virtual memory range on the host.
-This means that not “from memory” buffers cannot be used for sub-buffers emulation.

 COI supports buffer-related Quality-of-Service feature that allows reservation of maximum required buffer memory space on the device at application startup.
 This allows avoiding buffer memory shortage during application execution because of other OpenCL, Offloaded or Graphic applications sharing the same MIC device.
 This also allows buffer space accounting and buffers swapping support.

 MIC OpenCL Device Agent will always use this feature.